Professional Context

 💡 Expert Advice & Considerations

-Don't rely on Grok to replace human expertise, but rather to augment it – use the tool to analyze trends and identify potential issues, then apply your own judgment to verify and address them.
+A common trap is relying on this tool to replace human expertise, but rather to augment it – use the tool to analyze trends and identify potential issues, then apply your own judgment to verify and address them.

 Advanced Prompt Library